angelariggs/angelariggs.github.io/_posts/2018-10-14-culture-of-quality.md

 date:   2018-10-14
 permalink: /articles/creating-culture-quality
 comments: true
-tags: guest-post culture quality testbash
+tags: cross-post culture quality testbash
 ---

 Quality assurance is often assumed to be a narrow slice of work — something that happens in between writing code and getting it deployed to production.